 Can chargeback representment be automated?

 Yes, Chargeback representment can be automated.
 Chargeflow provides an easy-to-use platform that automates the process of tracking and addressing customer issues, making it easier for merchants to prevent chargebacks.

 How much does chargeback representment cost?

-The cost of chargeback representment can vary depending on the merchant's merchant services provider or acquiring bank and can include fees for submitting a claim and lost revenue.
+Depending on the merchant's agreement with their acquirer, The cost of chargeback representment can vary depending on the merchant's merchant services provider or acquiring bank and can include fees for submitting a claim and lost revenue.
 Chargeflow takes a percentage of each successful chargeback recovery which is designed to save merchants more money than it costs by preventing chargebacks.

 What are the possible outcomes of chargeback representment?